Things to do in Venice

 Guided Tours

-• The best time to visit the Doge's Palace is in the morning soon after it opens, preferably on weekdays.
-This helps you beat the crowd and queues.
+• The best time to visit Doge's Palace is in the morning, soon after it opens, preferably on weekdays.
+This helps you beat the crowds and queues.

-• Photography is not allowed in most rooms, flash photography specially is strictly prohibited.
+• Photography is not allowed in most rooms.
+Flash photography especially is strictly prohibited.

-• The secret itineraries tour is highly recommended for gaining access to rooms that are not a part of the usual guided tour.
+• The Secret Itineraries tour is highly recommended to gain access to rooms that are not part of the usual guided tour.

 • An economical deal would be buying the Museum Pass which will give you access to the Doge’s Palace and 10 other museums in Venice or the St. Mark's City Pass which gives you access to the Doge's Palace along with a selection of churches, museums and more.